orbitartprint/bballorbit/src/blog/content/zoom-action.md

 ## Drills to Teach the Zoom Action

-Teaching the **Zoom Action** isn’t about memorizing steps - it’s about helping players *feel* the timing, spacing, and rhythm of the action.
+Teaching the **Zoom Action** isn’t about memorizing steps.
+It’s about helping players *feel* the timing, spacing, and rhythm of the action.
 These three small-sided drills turn the concept into game-realistic reps your players can learn from immediately.

 ---